|331A.02||REQUIREMENTS FOR A QUALIFIED NEWSPAPER.|

 (a) Suspension of publication for a period of not more than three consecutive months resulting from the destruction of its known office of issue, equipment, or other facility by the elements, unforeseen accident, or acts of God or by reason of a labor dispute.

-(b) The consolidation of one newspaper with another published in the same county, or a change in its name or ownership, or a temporary change in its known office of issue.
+(b) The consolidation of one newspaper with another published in the same county or in an adjoining county, or a change in its name or ownership, or a temporary change in its known office of issue.

-(c) Change of the day of publication, the frequency of publication, or the change of the known office of issue from one place to another within the same county.
-Except as provided in this subdivision, suspension of publication, or a change of known office of issue from one county to another, or failure to maintain its known office of issue in the county, shall deprive a newspaper of its standing as a qualified newspaper until it again becomes qualified pursuant to subdivision 1.
+(c) Change of the day of publication, the frequency of publication, or the change of the known office of issue from one place to another within the same county or in an adjoining county.
+Except as provided in this subdivision, suspension of publication, or a change of known office of issue, or failure to maintain its known office of issue in the county or in an adjoining county, shall deprive a newspaper of its standing as a qualified newspaper until it again becomes qualified pursuant to subdivision 1.

 A person interested in a newspaper's qualification under this section may petition the district court in the county in which the newspaper has its known office of issue for a declaratory judgment to determine whether the newspaper is qualified.
 Unless filed by the publisher, the petition and summons shall be served on the publisher as in other civil actions.
 Service in other cases shall be made by publication of the petition and summons once each week for three successive weeks in the newspaper or newspapers the court may order and upon the persons as the court may direct.
 Publications made in a newspaper after a judgment that it is qualified but before the judgment is vacated or set aside shall be valid.
 Except as provided in this subdivision, the Uniform Declaratory Judgments Act and the Rules of Civil Procedure shall apply to the action.

-If, in the normal course of its business, a qualified newspaper maintains a website, then as a condition of accepting and publishing public notices, the newspaper must agree to post all the notices on its website at no additional cost.
-The notice must remain on the website during the notice's full publication period.
-Failure to post or maintain a public notice on the newspaper's website does not affect the validity of the public notice.
+If, in the normal course of its business, a qualified newspaper maintains a website, then as a condition of accepting and publishing public notices, the newspaper must agree to post all the notices on its website and on the Minnesota Newspaper Association's statewide public notice website, at no additional cost to the advertiser.
+The newspaper's website must include a link to its online public notices section, the contents of which must be accessible at no cost to the public.
+Each notice must remain on the website during the notice's full publication period.
+Failure to post or maintain a public notice on the newspaper's website or to post a public notice on the statewide public notice website does not affect the validity of the public notice.

 Except as provided in subdivision 2, a public notice shall be published in a qualified newspaper, and except as otherwise provided by law, in one that is likely to give notice in the affected area or to whom it is directed.
 When a statute or other law requires publication in a newspaper located in a designated political subdivision or area and no qualified newspaper is located there, publication shall be made in a qualified newspaper likely to give notice unless the particular statute or law expressly provides otherwise.
 If no qualified newspaper exists, then publication is not required.